imissyouso/textmagic-rest-go/docs/TextMagicApi.md

 # **UpdateCustomFieldValue**
 > ResourceLinkResponse UpdateCustomFieldValue(ctx, updateCustomFieldValueInputObject, id)
-Update contact's custom field value.
+Edit the custom field value of a specified contact